Debra Morgan: Casting and characterization

 Jennifer Carpenter read the script for the Dexter pilot and believed it would not get put on television based on what she felt was its energy and excitement.
 When she dropped her pages of sides and uttered a profanity, akin to Debra's manner of speech, she felt her first connection with the character and desire to have the role.
 Callum Murray of Game Rant calls Debra "arguably the second most important character in the Dexter-verse after the serial killer himself".
 Brendan Bettinger noted that since the start of the series, "when she was just a pawn in the game of Dexter's serial killer brother, Deb has functioned as a bit of a Job for the writers."
 Bettinger furthered that Carpenter's performance "has always been a bit ahead of the material they've given her" before the material finally matched her skill by the fourth season.
 Miranda Wicker describes Debra and Dexter's relationship as the central relationship of the series and that the vulgar Debra had tethered Dexter "to the world of normal humans."

 During the sixth season, Debra develops romantic feelings for Dexter.
 In an interview, showrunner Scott Buck said the writer room for years had felt "that this character was in love with her brother" and though they ignored it for years, it "just kept coming back until we were all in agreement that it was just in the DNA of that character of why she was the way she was."

-Debra discovers Dexter murdering Travis Marshall at the end of the sixth season, and his serial killer activities shortly thereafter.
+Debra discovers Dexter murdering Travis Marshall at the end of the sixth season, and finds out that he is a serial killer shortly thereafter.
 Michael C. Hall stated that the idea of Debra learning who Dexter really was had always been a possibility if the show lasted long enough and that for Debra it was "probably simultaneously horrifying, of course, to discover what she’s discovered, but also to some degree a relief, or answer some previously unanswered questions she had about her brother and her own childhood."
 Fowler writes that Debra wanting to try and fix Dexter through a companion-style intervention reminded him of Rita placing Dexter in an addict support group during the second season and that as Dexter's sister, it was fitting that she came out of reading Lundy's psychological profile of the Butcher "seemingly more worried about Dexter being caught than anything else."
 Joshua Alston notes Debra's "season-long identity crisis" and refers to her exchange with Hannah, in which the latter questions how she is fine with her being punished for her murders while letting Dexter get off with his, as showing that the three are alike in their self-preservation instincts but differ as Hannah admits hers while Debra and Dexter are "bound by a deep, profound hypocrisy."